Five Ways to Incorporate Mindfulness into the Holiday Season

 Finally, open your eyes, and notice 5 things you see.

-This is a wonderful way to connect to your body and the natural world around you.
+This is a beautiful way to connect to your body and the natural world around you.

 5. Welcoming Emotions